jollivetc/debugJS/README.md

 # debugJS

-Code to show JS debug technics at Devoxx France 2015.
+Code to show JS debug technics at Devoxx Belgium 2015.

+To run this presentation, you need to

+* git clone the repository
+* npm install
+* node app.js
+* open a browser on http://localhost:3000

 This presentation as evolved.
 There are now branches for the different version of the presentation.